-Synthetic RNA molecules, miR153, miR133a, and non-targeting control (NTC) miR (Active Motif, La Hulpe, Belgium), were designed to mimic endogenous mature miR153, miR133a, or act as a NTC, respectively.
-NTC miR has no known homology to human (or rat) gene sequences and acts as a negative control.
+Transfection of miR mimics into Mesenteric or Middle Cerebral Arteries rat) gene sequences and acts as a negative control.
 Whilst miR153 acts as a functional equivalent to endogenous human miR153, the sequence is 100% conserved in rat.
-Twelvenanomolar miR153 (+ miR133a for cotransfection studies) or NTC miR were transfected into mesenteric or middle cerebral arteries (MCAs) from NT rats using TransIT-X2 and OptiMEM® I Reduced-Serum Medium according to the manufacturer's protocol (Mirus Bio LLC, Madison, USA).
-Twenty-four hours post transfection, arteries were used in functional/staining studies or harvested for RNA or protein for quantitative polymerase chain reaction (qPCR) or western blot, respectively.
+12nM miR153 (+ miR133a for cotransfection studies) or NTC miR were transfected into mesenteric or middle cerebral arteries from NT rats using TransIT-X2 and OptiMEM® I Reduced-Serum Medium according to manufacturers' protocol (Mirus Bio LLC, Madison, USA).
+24 hours post transfection, arteries were used in functional/staining studies or harvested for RNA or protein for QPCR or western blot, respectively.